 1. How long is the notarized DSHS affidavit exemption form valid?

-2. Can the DSHS affidavit exemption forms be transferred from one university to another (as part of a student’s record)?
+2. Can the DSHS affidavit exemption forms be transferred from one university to another (as a part of a student’s record)?

-For students transferring between four year institutions it is possible to transfer the affidavit exemption form if it is still valid.
-However, due to the two-year validation period it is not always possible to re-use an immunization exemption form at a second institution once it has been used at the first school.
+For students transferring between four-year institutions, it is possible to transfer the affidavit exemption form if it is still valid.
+However, due to the two-year validation period, it is not always possible to re-use an immunization exemption form at a second institution once it has been used at the first school.

 The Texas Health & Safety Code does not address the confidentiality of exemption forms/affidavits after they leave the DSHS office.
 Institutions of higher education will need to speak to their own legal counsels about any concerns about legal requirements specifically related to the transfer of student records between institutions.